Honey Bee - Apis mellifera

 March to October.

-A social bee living in permanent colonies of perhaps 50,000.
-Wild colonies like to nest in hollow trees or similar sheltered situations.
+Honeybees are social bees that live in permanent colonies of perhaps 50,000.
+Feral colonies like to nest in hollow trees or similar sheltered situations.
 The hive structure consists of wax 'honeycombs'; each honeycomb is made of small cells, which are used to store food or to rear the brood.
-Bees feed on nectar and pollen taken from flowers; stores of honey (regurgitated nectar) and pollen (gathered on the legs in special 'pollen baskets') see them through the winter and enable them to stay together as a colony.
+Bees feed on nectar and pollen taken from flowers.
+Stores of honey (regurgitated nectar) and pollen (gathered on the legs in special 'pollen baskets') see them through the winter and enable them to stay together as a colony.

 Although fairly common and widespread in Britain, competition from introduced species, and cross breeding, plus the threat from the mite Varroa jacobsoni, have caused worrying decline of population numbers.